Students must complete a two-step application process:

 You must have your application for academic acceptance on file BEFORE you schedule an audition or interview.

 - Undergraduate students will apply to the Office of Admissions.
-APPLY FREE ONLINE NOW!
+APPLY ONLINE!

 - Graduate students will apply to the Graduate and Adult Enrollment Office.
-APPLY FREE ONLINE NOW!
+APPLY ONLINE!

 - You DO NOT have to be academically accepted into the University prior to scheduling your audition or interview.

 - Official transcripts and test scores DO NOT have to be on file prior to your audition, interview or portfolio submission.

 Step 2: Schedule Your Audition or Interview or Submit Portfolio

 Auditions are required for dance, musical theatre and acting.
 Interviews are required for stage management and technical theatre/design.
 Portfolios and interviews are required for cinema production, animation and visual effects and screenwriting.

 - RSVP coming soon to schedule your dance audition

 - Frequently asked questions about the dance program and auditions